• Skip to primary navigation

 scrap denim diamonds for quilted stars

-3. Before, starting to sew, play around with the denim diamonds.
+Step 3: Play around with the denim diamonds before starting to sew.
 Place them together to make a star shape.
 You can rearrange the shapes until you get the indigo colour pattern you want for the patchwork quilted stars.

 Making denim patchwork stars

-4. Next, pair up the six denim diamonds into 3 pairs.
+Step 4: Next, pair the six denim diamonds into three pairs.
 Pin each pair of diamonds right sides together.

 Scrap denim diamonds pinned right sides